metaborg/gitonium/README.md

 ## Building
 This repository is built with Gradle, which requires a JDK of at least version 8 to be installed.
 Higher versions may work depending on [which version of Gradle is used](https://docs.gradle.org/current/userguide/compatibility.html).

-To build this repository, run `./gradlew buildAll` on Linux and macOS, or `gradlew buildAll` on Windows.
+To build this repository, run `./gradlew build` on Linux and macOS, or `gradlew.bat build` on Windows.

 ### Automated Builds
 All branches and tags of this repository are built on: